 - 11.1.1 All faculty absences due to illness, injury or disability shall be reported to the chair using the University's sick leave form.
 Absences of up to two (2) workweeks in duration for illness, injury or temporary disability will be considered sick leave.
-The faculty member and the chair shall be responsible for making arrangements to cover or reschedule all classes missed by absence due to sick leave. - Quarterly faculty shall be entitled to up to two (2) workweeks of paid sick leave during the term of their contract.
-Any leave taken beyond the two (2) workweeks in a quarter for the reasons described in Section 11.1.4 shall be unpaid and may, at the discretion of the dean following consultation with the chair, result in termination of the faculty member's contract. - 11.1.3 Probationary, tenured and special faculty shall be entitled to paid sick leave of up to two (2) workweeks for each separate occurrence for the reasons described in Section 11.1.4. - 11.1.4 Sick leave may be used during the period of a faculty member's appointment for the faculty member's own illness, injury or disability (including disability related to pregnancy); the need to care for a child under eighteen (18) years of age, or an older child incapable of self-care, with a health condition requiring treatment or supervision; and the need to care for the faculty member's spouse, domestic partner, parent, parent-in-law or grandparent with a serious health condition or emergency condition. - 11.2 Medical Verification.
+The faculty member and the chair shall be responsible for making arrangements to cover or reschedule all classes missed by absence due to sick leave. - 11.1.2 Quarterly faculty shall be entitled to up to two (2) workweeks of paid sick leave during the term of their contract.
+Any leave taken beyond the two (2) workweeks in a quarter for the reasons described in Section 11.1.4 and not otherwise authorized by law or agreement shall be unpaid and may, at the discretion of the dean following consultation with the chair, result in termination of the faculty member's contract. - 11.1.3 Probationary, tenured and special faculty shall be entitled to paid sick leave of up to two (2) workweeks for each separate occurrence for the reasons described in Section 11.1.4. - 11.1.4 Sick leave may be used during the period of a faculty member's appointment for reasons allowed under the Minimum Wage Requirements and Labor Standards, RCW 49.46.210, and for absences qualifying for leave under the Family Care Act, WAC 596-310.
+This includes providing care for a family member with a mental or physical illness, injury, or health condition; care of a family member who needs medical diagnosis, care, or treatment of a mental or physical illness, injury or health condition; care for a family member who needs medical care; or medical, dental, or optical appointments.
+For purposes of this Article, the definition of a family member is defined as follows: - (a) A child, including a biological, adopted, or foster child, stepchild or a child to whom the employee stands in loco parentis, is a legal guardian, or is a de factor parent, regardless of age or dependency status; - (b) A biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child; - (c) A spouse; - (d) A registered domestic partner; - (e) A grandparent;

+- (f) A grandchild; or

+- (g) A sibling

+- 11.2 Medical Verification.
 For absences of three (3) or more days, or where there are pattern absences, the University may require written medical verification of the reason for the faculty member's absence.